-There are no specific regulations that apply to Software as a Medical Device and its approval for clinical use.
+There are no specific regulations that apply to Software as a Medical Device (SaMD) and its approval for clinical use.
 As mentioned above, medical devices, a group under which digital technologies would currently fall, would require a marketing authorisation from COFEPRIS in order to be marketed and sold in Mexico.

-So far, the regulations applicable to Software as a Medical Device are those mentioned in the answer to question 2.1.
+So far, the regulations applicable to SaMD are those mentioned in the answer to question 2.1.
 However, COFEPRIS may already be addressing the need for regulation of digital health technologies, especially for those that may present health risks.